aouyang1/HadoopSparkExercise/README.md

 The full dataset can be downloaded from [Google Drive](https://drive.google.com/folderview?id=0B9BcjDEfpflMfnFlUVQtSDIzT0FxbzNkSFF1OWptQkpQTVpfRlJnSU45VHY3X0hLdDQ0clE&usp=sharing)

-The task is to implement in the various frameworks the average price and total volume for each 30 minute increment.
+The task is to implement in the various frameworks the average price and total volume for each 30 minute interval.
 Output should look like the following:

 ![min30_output] (images/min30_output.png)